fastred/AHKBuilder/README.md

 @end
 ```

-You have to perform two steps to allow initialization using a builder block:
+With just three simple steps you can add ability to your classes to be initialized with the builder block:

+1. Import `AHKBuilder` with `#import <AHKBuilder/AHKBuilder.h>`

-1. Add a protocol declaring same properties as your immutable class, but with `readwrite` modifier, in our case:
+2. Add a protocol declaring same properties as your immutable class, but with `readwrite` modifier, in our case:

   ```obj-c
   @protocol ReminderBuilder <NSObject>